Basis-Theory/docs/source/includes/api-reference/_applications.md

 ### Response

 Returns an [application](#application-object) if the application was updated.
-Returns [an error](#errors) if there were validation errors or the application failed to update.
+Returns [an error](#errors) if there were validation errors, or the application failed to update.

 ## Regenerate API Key